WordPress/phpunit-test-runner/README.md

 If you haven't already, [please first read through the "Getting Started" documentation](https://make.wordpress.org/hosting/test-results-getting-started/).

 The test suite runner is designed to be used without any file modification.
 Configuration happens with a series of environment variables (see [.env.default](.env.default) for an annotated overview).
-Use the [repository wiki](../../wiki) to document implementation details, to avoid README conflicts with the upstream.

 At a high level, the test suite runner: